dbcraig/LmRaC/README.md

 2. **OpenAI API Key:** Create an OpenAI API account.
 Note that this is different from an OpenAI ChatGPT account.
 The API account allows LmRaC to talk directly to the OpenAI LLM routines.
 See [OpenAI](#OpenAI) Prerequisites above for details.
 You will need to add funds to your account.
 A typical low-complexity answer costs pennies, so starting with a few dollars is more than enough to try LmRaC.

 3. **Pinecone API Key:** Create a Pinecone API account.
 This API allows LmRaC to efficiently save and search indexes of the document knowledge bases you create.
 See [Pinecone](#Pinecone) Prerequisites above for details.
-Note that documents are not store in Pinecone, only vector embeddings and metadata are stored.
+Note that documents are not stored in Pinecone, only vector embeddings and metadata are stored.
 You will need to add funds to your account.
 Charges are for loading and retrieving embeddings.
 Loading the example index costs less than 25 cents.
 Access is typically a few pennies for answers.

 4. **LmRaC Docker Image:** Pull the latest LmRaC image.